nucleus-network/budgetpartylessons/contributing.md

 ### README
 Our [README](README.md) is the first place you should go, if you haven't already.
 If you have questions about the goals or purpose of the project, we'd be happy to clarify.
 [Create an issue](https://github.com/nucleus-network/missioninfo/issues/new) and mark it with the "question" label.

-### Roadmap
-Our <a href="https://fakenews.open-austin.org/ ">Roadmap</a> is written to give you an idea of the current status of the project.
-Check it out to see what we are up to, our past milestones, and upcoming targets!

 ### Communication
 We communicate in a couple different ways: